bbc/genie/docs/notes-on-genie-core.md

 Modules are created using a variant of the static factory pattern.
 They are first called using the `create()` method, which will return a singleton with its methods.
 It is similar to the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).

+## Assets

+Assets are stored in the Phaser cache using a dot separated path of screen name and the key from the asset pack.

+For example: *"home.background"*

+They can be accessed via 2 methods:

+**Method 1**
+ Use the asset path directly:

+ `this.game.add.image(0, 0, "home.background")`

+**Method 2**
+ (Inside a Screen module) Use the namespaced 'getAsset' method of the current screen - this.getAsset("background")

+`this.game.add.image(0, 0, this.getAssets("background"))`

 [1]: asset-loader.md